Menu

 Q: How does the heater kit work in relation to the temperature setting?

-A: Once the heater kit is installed in a compatible TECO SeaChill model, it will operate within 1°F of your set point.
+A: Once the heater kit is installed in a compatible TECO model, it will operate within 1°F of your set point.
 For example, if your set point is 72°F, the heater will come on if the temperature drops below 71°F. Likewise, the chiller will start cooling water if the temperature rises above 73°F.

 Q:How do I reset the control panel?

 A: A Control Panel Reset Guide is available on our Manuals & Technical Information page.
+Teco Chillers can also be reset with purchase of a Wifi Controller

 Q:My chiller is reading a temperature differeant than my tank's thermometer.
 How do I set the chiller's thermometer to match the tank thermometer?